 One of the perks of being a marine technician is the ability to work on a variety of different kinds of boats.
 Marine technicians serve many different industries from recreation to the military.
 The types of boats that marine technicians work on include:

-These boats come in various shapes and sizes, and serve many different purposes.
+Motorboats: These boats come in various shapes and sizes and serve many different purposes.
 Some motorboats are designed for quick, easy travel while others are created with luxury in mind.
 The role of a technician is to keep these boats in tip-top shape, which often involves removing and reinstalling the propeller to clear debris.

-These boats are made up of many moving parts.
+Sailboats: These boats are made up of many moving parts.
 Marine technicians who service sailboats are able to detect any rust, deformation or corrosion on the chainplate, which can all poorly affect the boat’s performance.
 At times, the technician has to install a new chainplate to keep the boat performing at its best.

-Marine Mechanic Jobs
+Types of Marine Mechanic Jobs

 Completing a program at a marine mechanic school can prepare you for multiple career paths.
-Some technicians pursue careers in specialty areas like field service, engine building, or aftermarket parts development and service.
+Some technicians pursue careers in specialty areas like field service, engine building or aftermarket parts development and service.

-Marine Electrician
+Marine technician

 Electricians work with blueprints and manuals, and some even draw their own system diagrams in order to install, troubleshoot and repair marine electronic and electrical systems.
 They work with batteries, chargers, solar panels, navigation systems and satellite TV hardware to get the job done in this advanced role.

-Also known as marine HVAC service technicians, marine refrigeration and air conditioning technicians rebuild and repair domestic and commercial refrigeration and air conditioning equipment.
+Also known as marine HVACR service technicians, marine refrigeration and air conditioning technicians rebuild and repair domestic and commercial refrigeration and air conditioning equipment.
 They also service hood and ventilation systems.
 Techs in this advanced role are in charge of maintenance services such as checking bearings, cycling and oil levels to ensure boats are running properly.

 Some service technicians work their way up to the advanced role of marina service manager.
 In this role, the manager oversees and guides the service team and yard crew responsible for refueling and moorage services.
 Day-to-day responsibilities may include scheduling, creating work orders, managing inventory and billing customers.

 Some boat riggers move ahead to become rig shop managers.
 This advanced position oversees training, scheduling and customer service, as well as creating and assigning work orders.
-On any given day, the manager likely would work with rigging diagrams and measurements, and may assist in the shop or in the field with installations and repairs.
+On any given day, the manager likely would work with rigging diagrams and measurements and may assist in the shop or in the field with installations and repairs.

-Shop Owner
+Shop owner

-In addition to these boat mechanic jobs, some experienced technicians become business owners and open their own sales and service yards.
-For those who have an entrepreneurial spirit and a passion for the marine industry, this is a great advanced career option to consider.
+In addition to these boat mechanic jobs, some experienced technicians become business owners and open their own sales and service yards.6 For those who have an entrepreneurial spirit and a passion for the marine industry, this is a great advanced career option to consider.
 Having a background as a marine technician can be a great advantage to those who pursue new business ventures.

 Where You Can Work as a Marine Mechanic